jedekar/GreenFlava/README.md

 # What is this project

-## It's a project which provides users with the ability to store music, group it into playlists, and listen to it.
+## This project offering services of different types of cargo delivery based on drivers and clients locations.